Courses

 CSYS 7980.
 Applied Geostatistics.
 3 Credits.

 Introduction to the theory of regionalized variables, geostatistics (kriging techniques), special topics in multivariate analysis.
 Applications to real data subject to spatial variation are emphasized.
-Prerequisites: STAT 5230, CS 1210; or Instructor permission.
+Prerequisites: Programming skills (such as in Python or Matlab) and content knowledge of multivariate statistics (such as STAT 5230) are assumed.
 Cross-listed with: CEE 7980, STAT 7980.

 CSYS 7990.
 Special Topics.
 1-18 Credits.